 The Benefits of an Inquiry-Led Curriculum in Early Childhood

-Each school must select their curriculum based on research and find the best method and resources for students.
-Childhood is a time of wonder, and using an inquiry-led curriculum in the early years encourages each child to ask questions and investigate real-world problems has many benefits.
+Each school must select their curriculum based on research on which methods and resources are best for its students.
+Childhood is a time of wonder, and using an inquiry-led curriculum in the early years encourages each child to ask questions and investigate real-world problems.
+This has many benefits for your child.
 These include:

 - Critical thinking skills

 - Lifelong learning skills

 - Collaboration and communication

 - Creativity and innovation

 A child’s experience in school is meant to be fun, memorable, and engaging.
 What better way to create this atmosphere of engagement and learning than by using a curriculum that encourages discussion, collaboration, and involvement in the learning process?
 Our instructors at One World International School Osaka believe in the core values of our inquiry-based curriculum.
 These are drawn from Western educational philosophy and allow our students to learn through dialogue, questioning, and critical thinking.
 The OWIS inquiry-based curriculum also offers opportunities for experimentation and risk-taking.
 Students are encouraged to challenge themselves, make mistakes and learn from them.
 This is the best type of education, and the benefits of an inquiry-led curriculum speak for themselves.